 - Any configured VPNs and other static routes that are reached through an external interface.

 - Any automatically detected DNS server (using the Smoothwall’s configuration).

 - DNS server(s) on PPPoE connection <PPPoE_interface>

 where PPPoE_interface is the configured name of the PPPoE connection.
-You can't see this pool if a PPPoE interface isn't configured on your Smoothwall, see the help topic, Adding new interface connections.
+You can't see this pool if a PPPoE interface isn't configured on your Smoothwall, see our help topic, Adding new interface connections.

 where PPPoE_interface is the configured name of the PPPoE connection.
 You can't see this pool if a PPPoE interface isn't configured on your Smoothwall.